Fact Check: Is Russia using butterfly mines in Ukraine? | DW | 15.03.2022

 Two models, in particular, are known: The US mine BLU-43/B, also called "Dragontooth," which the US Army last used in the Vietnam War, and the PFM-1, an almost exact replica of the BLU-43/B Soviet production, which the Red Army used extensively, especially in Afghanistan.

-The PFM-1 is primarily made of plastic, is about 12 centimeters long and 6 centimeters wide.
+The PFM-1 is primarily made of plastic, is about 12 centimeters long (about 4 inches) and 6 centimeters wide.
 It is mostly dark green, which is why it is also called the "green parrot."
 In Russia and Ukraine, it is also known as "lepestok," or "petal."

 Butterfly mines are considered insidious because, due to their nature and shape, they are not immediately recognized as a weapon or explosive — and can easily be mistaken for toys.
 In addition, because they are equipped with a cumulative pressure fuze, they do not necessarily detonate on first contact.